 - In 2009, Pagely was one of the first companies to focus on managed WordPress hosting.

-- In 2010, WPEngine, Pressable, and Pantheon were founded; the increased competition started to validate the managed hosting industry.
+- In 2010, WP Engine’s managed hosting solution was founded, along with Pressable and Pantheon; the increased competition started to validate the managed hosting industry.

 - In 2013, Flywheel and Kinsta were created, Flywheel specifically to simplify the workflow of web designers and creative agencies.